Estimated Reading Time: 7 minutes

 Proper Nutrition and Diet

 Limit your consumption of junk foods or processed sugars to reduce estrogen dominance.
 Essential nutrients like magnesium and vitamin B stimulate estrogen metabolism.
-For this purpose, maintain a healthy, balanced diet filled with leafy green vegetables and fruits.
+For this purpose, maintain a healthy, balanced diet filled with leafy green vegetables and fruits, avoid alcohol intake.
 Check your adequate water intake.

 -